DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

             └── prometheus.yml
 ```

+* `grafana/` - a directory containing grafanas configs and dashboards
+* `grafana-data/` - a directory where grafana stores its data
+* `prometheus-data/` - a directory where prometheus stores its database and data
+* `.env` - a file containing environmental variables for docker compose
+* `docker-compose.yml` - a docker compose file, telling docker how to build the containers
+* `prometheus.yml` - a configuration file for prometheus

+All files need to be provided.</br>
+As well as `grafana` directory and its subdirectories and files

+the directories `grafana-data` and `prometheus-data` are created
+by docker compose on the first run.

 # docker-compose

 Four containers to spin up.</br>
 While [stefanprodan/dockprom](https://github.com/stefanprodan/dockprom)
-also got alertmanager and pushgateway, this is a simpler setup for now,
+also got alertmanager and pushgateway, this is a simpler setup for now.</br>
-just want pretty graphs.
+Just want pretty graphs.

 * **Prometheus** - prometheus server, pulling, storing, evaluating metrics
 * **Grafana** - web UI visualization of the collected metrics